awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/docs/linux.md

 ```
 $ gst-launch-1.0 -v rtspsrc location="rtsp://YourCameraRtspUrl" short-header=TRUE ! rtph264depay ! h264parse ! kvssink stream-name="iot-stream" iot-certificate="iot-certificate,endpoint=endpoint,cert-path=/path/to/certificate,key-path=/path/to/private/key,ca-path=/path/to/ca-cert,role-aliases=role-aliases"
 ```
 You can find the RTSP URL from your IP camera manual or manufacturers product page.
+For more information on how to set up IoT/role policies and role-aliases, please refer to [iot-based-credential-provider](auth.md#iot-based-credential-provider) and https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-iot.html.

 ###### Running the `gst-launch-1.0` command to start streaming from USB camera source in **Ubuntu**.
 ```